 Gooseneck conference microphones

-condenser mic.
+The smallest ceiling microphones of good quality is a ClearOne 910-001-013 condenser mic.
 This one 1,5″ “showerhead” contains 3 wide-range mics behind one metal grill.
 They have a 114 dB sensitivity.
-With a 3.3″ height it does not look like a menacing UFO in the sky.
-Phantom power unit comes with the package.
+With a 3.3″ height, it does not look like a scary UFO in the sky.
+The phantom power unit is included in the package.

 Polycom 2200-23809-001 HDX